MicrosoftDocs/azure-stack-docs/AKS-Hybrid/update-akshci-host-windows-admin-center.md

 ## Update the AKS host

-To update the AKS host byusing Windows Admin Center, follow these steps:
+To update the AKS host by using Windows Admin Center, follow these steps:

 1. Update your Azure Kubernetes Service extension by navigating to **Settings** > **Extensions** > **Installed Extensions**, and then click **Update**.
 The latest available Azure Kubernetes Service extension version is 1.82.0.
 You do not need to complete this step if you have enabled auto-update for your extensions.
 However, make sure that you have version 1.82.0 of the AKS extension installed before proceeding to the next step.